rudrajit1729/rudrajit1729.github.io/_news/announcement_11.md

 inline: true
 ---

-I'm thrilled to University of California Irvine as an assistant professor starting in Fall 2025!
+I'm thrilled to be joining the University of California Irvine, as an Assistant Professor starting in Fall 2025!